core-laboratories/payto/README.md

       - `longitude`: Longitude (number)
       - Default: none
       - Example: `[ { "latitude": 40.7128, "longitude": -74.0060 } ]`
+  - `apple`: Apple Wallet data
+    - `locale`: The locale used for Apple Wallet data (e.g., `"en-GB"`, `"de"`, `"sk"`)
+      - Default: parsed or provided in the request
+    - `beacons`: Custom iBeacon proximity triggers to PayPasses (array of objects, max 10)
+      - `proximityUUID`: The UUID of the iBeacon
+      - `relevantText`: The text displayed when the iBeacon is in range
+      - `name`: The name of the iBeacon
+      - Default: none
   - Default: none

 - **`customCurrency`** (optional): Custom currency definitions for non-standard currencies or tokens.